johnpeterman72/CursorRIPER.sigma/README.md

 ---

-*CursorRIPER♦Σ: Symbolic efficiency for AI-assisted development with intelligent code protection.*
+*CursorRIPER♦Σ: Symbolic efficiency for AI-assisted development with intelligent code protection, context awareness, and permission enforcement.*